-It is important to be aware that upon inauguration of the new system, granted European patents will automatically fall under the jurisdiction of the Unified Patent Court (where available)- unless patent owners take action to “opt out” of the court’s jurisdiction.
+It is important to be aware that as of the inauguration of the new system on 1 June 2023, granted European patents automatically fall under the jurisdiction of the Unified Patent Court (where available)- unless patent owners take action to “opt out” of the court’s jurisdiction.

 How to opt out of the UPC’s jurisdiction

 During a 7-year period (Transitional period) after 1 June 2023, the date on which the Unified Patent Court is to begin operations, owners of European patents or European patent applications may file a request to opt out of the jurisdiction of the Unified Patent Court, provided no proceedings are pending before the court in relation to the relevant patent.

 It is possible to opt European patents back into the jurisdiction of the Unified Patent Court, provided no proceedings are pending before national courts in relation to the relevant patent.